Bulgarian State Railways: Train

-Fast trains with mandatory booking (БВЗР) are direct descendants of the last commercial category – "express".
-Fast train timetables with mandatory booking are compiled based on a thorough analysis of the current traffic on major railways.
+Fast trains with mandatory booking (БВЗР) were direct descendants of the last commercial category – "express".
+Fast train timetables with mandatory booking were compiled based on a thorough analysis of the current traffic on major railways.
 Basically and inviolably rules when developing the schedule of high-speed trains with mandatory reservation is a condition that they stop at a minimum number of stations, which ensure that they move as quickly as possible from point A to point B along the route.
 For the express traffic of this category of trains, the good technical condition of traction and rolling stock, which has a railway operator, is also important.